muckamuck/notes/python/album-creator/README.md

 Notes:

+* This is completely adhoc and not really that useful
 * ```mkweb.sh``` is executed in the ```full``` directory
 * The rest of the scripts are executed in the created ```web``` directory